Clientele

 • Full scope of RIBA Architectural Services, work-stages 1-7

-• Landscape design
+• Landscape and garden design including swimming pools

-• Feasibility studies for housing developers
+• Feasibility studies for speculative housing developers

-• Planning Applications & Planning Consultancy
+• Planning & Pre-Applications & Planning Consultancy

-• Listed Building Consent Applications
+• Listed Building Consent & Retrospective Applications

 • Heritage assessments and Conservation strategies

-• Building Specifications
+• Building Specifications and Construction Design Management CDM

-• Building Regulation submissions and detailed construction drawings
+• Building Regulations and detailed construction drawings

 • Project Procurement, Tendering and Contract Administration